queenahu119/Instagram/README.md

 * Practice MVVM in Swift
 * Use Parse Server on AWS
 * Auto layout programmatically
+* Using fake data to create a test environment
 * Implement some function of Instagram
 	- Login/Signup
 	- Follow/Unfollow user